syedamariarasheed/TrendingHub/README.md

 TrendingHub is an Android application that was implemented using MAD skills.
 It displays a list of the currently trending GitHub repositories.
 This app was developed using 100% Kotlin and the Android SDK.

 ### Feature:
 - App shows Github repositories trending list.
-(Note: expandable list view is not implemented because content of list item is minimal so It doesn’t seem appropriate with ui experience).
 - Dark mode support that means when user change the display setting as dark mode, within application it provides dark theme.
 (You can also view in composable previews).
 - Failure handling, right now failure segregated with 3 types Network connectivity , API failure and unknown failure (default) with proper message.
 - Swipe-to-refresh to show updated data when requested.